 About Don and This Site

 I'm a Boston-based DevOps engineer with a passion for automation, teaching, learning, presentation, and community outreach.
-I'm one of the organizers of DevOpsDays Boston and am also involved with the monthly Boston DevOps meetup, and have presented at others such as the Boston Jenkins Area Meetup and the Inclusive Tech Hub.
-I currently work at Abacus Insights, where I help teams architect and deliver code, and am constantly thinking about how we'll support our next round of customers.
+I'm one of the organizers of DevOpsDays Boston and am also involved with the monthly Boston DevOps meetup.
+I've presented at a variety of local meetups, like Boston Python, Boston Kubernetes Meetup, Boston Jenkins Area Meetup and the Inclusive Tech Hub, as well as some non-locals like DevOpsDays Austin and ONUG.

 Tangential to my day job, I've been a maker since the mid-2000s.
 My first "build" consisted of nothing more than a 386 PC, an FM radio, a light timer, and a CompactFlash card - so that I could listen to a radio show that aired while I was at school.
-I was also a member of the Netscape and Mozilla communities and put out a Mozilla distro, Donzilla, with the help of some great folks at SillyDog701.
-Later I made an HDTV, restored a 1987 BMW, built a drivable drive-in movie theater, and did plenty of other personally useful but ill-advisable things.
+I was also a member of the Netscape and Mozilla communities, and put out a Mozilla distro, Donzilla, with the help of some great folks at SillyDog701.
+Later I made an HDTV, restored a 1987 BMW, built a portable drive-in movie theater, and did plenty of other personally useful but ill-advisable things.

 The site hardwarehacks.org has been around in some form since 2003, though its lineage is a bit more difficult to track: